 Optometrists are dedicated to helping people preserve and enhance their vision as well as their overall health.
-After three or more years of university science, you may apply to Canada’s only optometry program taught in English.

-You'll be exposed to all aspects of primary vision care, including ocular health, contact lenses, sports vision, low vision, and electrodiagnostics.
+The professional Doctor of Optometry program is four years in length, not including the minimum three years of university studies needed prior to entry.
+Throughout the program, you'll be exposed to all aspects of primary vision care, including ocular health, contact lenses, sports vision, low vision, and electrodiagnostics.

 By providing services to patients in our own Optometry Clinic, in external clinics, and in private practice, you'll gain a wealth of practical experience.
 Your professors and mentors are some of the world's leading authorities on vision science and optometry.